The first, is love

 This piece took shape over years, beginning as an abstract painting and growing into a tactile, textured collage that captures the emotions of first love, discovery, and eventual betrayal.
 I layered thick strokes of paint and paper, rich with color and texture, and wove in delicate lace to evoke femininity, something I once resisted as a tomboy but now embrace.
 The colors blend and combine with the fluidity of youthful discovery, and that immersive feeling of falling for someone for the first time.

-The woman in the image is passionate, consumed by the sensations of love, like a drug.
+The woman in the image is passionate, consumed by love, that feeling when you are young, it’s like a drug.
 The post stamp represents the constant desire for connection, and to be in touch.
 Fruits and florals hint at female sexuality and the first taste of intimacy and self-exploration.
 A clock behind her, a quiet reminder that love, while consuming, is not definite and can shift over time.
 "The first, is love," the text says, simple, a reminder of how first love can both shape and shatter.
-Meanwhile, the man, distant and contemplative, glances away, an omen of eventual betrayal.
+Meanwhile, the man, distant and contemplative, glances away, distracted… an omen of eventual betrayal.